Priyankasaggu11929/priyankasaggu11929.github.io/jouranl.md

 <sub>This impromptu meeting happened during the networking hours of the [cloud native virtual festival, "Software Circus: Down the Rabbit Hole"](https://www.softwarecircus.io/)).
 I got to gather a looot in a very short time.
 All from the intro to the DevOps, the work we do, the culture, tools, platforms, practices we follow, and then some really great resources for learning & pointers to explore, a quick nice bit about jobs & corresponding requirements, fundamentals around the domain & I think a lot more too.
 The biggest takeway was his teachings around the importance of collaboration & communication (especially in DevOps).
 He was incredibly nice with his time, words & guidance, and with sharing his life & work experience around many things.
 It couldn't have been any better in that short period of time.</sub>

-<sub>Lastly, I was happy today because I touched my second goal weight & turned an year younger in my metabolic age on scale (although that way I'm 6 years older than my actual age).
-But there are improvements & I take them as my small & steady wins. :)</sub>
+<sub>Lastly, I was happy today because I touched my second goal weight & turned an year younger in my metabolic age, on the scale.
+Although that way I'm still 6 years older than my actual age, but there are improvements & I take them as my small & steady wins. :)</sub>

 <sub>It was a good day overall!</sub>